Hurtak/json-decode/README.md

 ## TODO

 - features
+    - what should it do when decoding fails?
+        - probably do not throw but return error message
+        - if everything is ok, return decoded object?
+        - `{ ok: true, data: { ... }, errors: [ ... ] }
+        - add tests agains faulure states
     - optional types - if present check against type, if not use default
         - determine syntax
     - should we have validation funcitons??
     - decode weirdly shaped data
         - tuples
             - [[true, 1, 5], [true, 10, 10]]
-    - what should it do when decoding fails?
-        - probably do not throw but return error message
-        - if everything is ok, return decoded object?
-        - `{ ok: true, data: { ... }, errors: [ ... ] }
     - in tests - check if correct error types are thrown
     - should we JSON.decode the response or not?
     - write more tests
-    - nested data types - eg instead of { username: String } we could pass the whole decoder
-        - const User = { username: String }
-        - then use the User object across places
     - global flag to make everything optional/or everything mandatory
     - union types - eg Number or null, User or Admin
         - possible names `oneof`, `typeUnion`, `unionType`